VVcattie/Software-Codes/README.md

 TextBuddy includes a listings page where students can post listings for selling textbooks or notebooks and other students can find what recources are accessible and up for sale.

-This website also provides a Forum page in which customers can post and reply to discussion posts so that they can converse with their classmates about difficult topics or course material.
+This website also provides a forum page in which customers can post and reply to discussion posts, so that they can converse with their classmates about course material or specific topics.

 Repo organization/structure:

-SoftwareCodes
+Software-Codes
-  - node modules
+  - node_modules
-    - (contains node modules/ multiple folder and files)
+    - (contains node modules - multiple folders and files)
   - resources
     - css
       - signUp.css